rmichelberger/Inject/README.md

 ## Usage

-Define the dependencies needed in the project:
+Define the dependencies for the project:

 ```swift
 func Dependencies() {